suchasplus/FenAndroid/README.md

 Only for private usage

-url in this repo is for testing only, real url will not publish
+URLs in this repo are for testing only, Real url will not publish

 Thx 2 IDEA CE 14